acm-uiuc/til/_til/vim/edges-of-the-selection.md

+---
-# Edges Of The Selection
+title: Edges Of The Selection
+category: vim
+---

 When you make a visual selection, Vim stores the position of the first character of the selection in the `<` mark and the position of the last